Jaycar-Electronics/Camping-Power-Meter/README.md

 4. With the button and checkbox, we'll set an "onclick" function, so when the users click on these elements, it will run these functions.

 5. Finally, we'll use the `setInterval(function,time);` javascript call, so that the phone will call this function, every 500ms; this is so the page will automatically refresh with new information, as each 500ms asyncRead will be called, updating the stored data and then updating the page.

+###### Putting the website onto the ESP

+Unfortunately, adding the website code to the ESP can be a bit of a trick if it relies on loading an external file; we'd then have to include an SD card, load some `FAT32` filesystem just to read that file, etc etc.

+However, we can work around that by injecting the website code right into the ESP during compile time, which is what the `#include "./html.h"` does.

+We've also included a `convert.py` that you can run using python 3, which will read in the **webcode/index.html** file, and minify it into a c-styled header file to be included in the code.

+Every change you do to the webcode will have to be minified in this way to be re-injected into the ESP during compile time.

 ## Use